kubenow/KubeNow/README.md

 # swich into root user on bastion
 sudo su

-# update to latest version of kn
+# update to latest version of kn on bastion host
 kn upgrade

 # init cluster configuration directory on bastion (kn is already installed on "orn-os-3"-image)